kanmeugne/kanmeugne.github.io/_posts/modsim/2020-09-18-sfml-cmake-windows.md

   return 0;
 }
 ```
-> **Note**: The main.cpp file lauches two threads : one for the logic of the application.
+> **Note**: The main.cpp file launches two threads : one for the logic of the application and another for the display.
 The source code is cross-platform (Linux and Windows)

 ## Configuration and build

-If you forked the full source code from [here][1] (to get `App.h` and `App.cpp`), you should be able to type the following lines in a terminal at the root of the project folder.
+If you fork the full source code from [here][1] (to get `App.h` and `App.cpp`), you should be able to type the following lines in a terminal at the root of the project folder.

 On windows
 ```shell